milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 To exercise choice regarding resettable device identifiers

-To exercise choice regarding Netflix’s use of resettable device identifiers (for marketing the Netflix service or Netflix content, or as used to support Advertisements), please configure the appropriate setting on your device (usually found under "privacy" or "ads" in your device settings).
-If you choose not to allow this, you may still see marketing messages promoting Netflix and Advertisements on that device but it will not be selected based on the use of a resettable device identifier.
+To exercise choice regarding Netflix’s use of resettable device identifiers (for marketing the Netflix service or Netflix content, or as used to support advertisements), please configure the appropriate setting on your device (usually found under "privacy" or "ads" in your device settings).
+If you choose not to allow this, you may still see marketing messages promoting Netflix and advertisements on that device but it will not be selected based on the use of a resettable device identifier.
 Note that your choice regarding the resettable device identifier is specific to that device.

 To exercise choice regarding other similar technologies

 In addition to any choices we may offer you in the Netflix service, there are several ways to exercise choice regarding technologies that are similar to cookies, such as browser storage and plugins (for example, HTML5, IndexedDB, and WebSQL).
 For example, many popular browsers provide the ability to clear browser storage, typically in the settings or preferences area.
 See your browser's help function or support area to learn more.
 Most email clients have settings that allow you to prevent the automatic downloading of images, including pixel tags, and the automatic connection to the web servers that host those images.
 Other technologies may be cleared from within the application.

-In addition to these choices, if you want to exercise your choices for behavioral advertising on Netflix, please see “Advertising Choices” above.
+In addition to these choices, if you want to exercise your choices for Behavioral Advertising on Netflix, please see “Advertising Choices” above.

 Section E: Other Important Privacy Disclosures
 Sharing Functionality in our Service

 You can use sharing functionality available in our service to disclose your personal information in the following ways:

-certain portions of our service may give you options to share information by email, text message, and social or other sharing applications, using the clients and apps on your device; and
+certain portions of our service may give you options to share information or send invitations to others to interact with the Netflix service (such as a game session) by email, text message, and social or other sharing applications, using the clients and apps on your device; and

 social plugins and similar technologies that allow you to share information.

-Social plugins and social applications are operated by third-party social networks, and are subject to their terms of use and privacy policies.
-Similarly, some Netflix game features may require use of a third party service, which is subject to that service’s terms of use and privacy policy.
+Social plugins and social applications are operated by third-party social networks, and are subject to their terms of use and privacy statements.
+Similarly, some Netflix game features may require use of a third party service, which is subject to that service’s terms of use and privacy statement.

 Security